beatrizaf/beatrizaf/README.md

 <br>

 <p>
-🧑‍💻 Currently, I work as a QA!
+🧑‍💻 Currently, I work as a QA and Front-end!
 I hold a degree in Computer Engineering and an IT technician from IFPB (Federal Institute of Paraíba), and ever since, I've fallen in love with this amazing world of technology.

 💼 Besides my journey as a QA, I also delve into front-end projects.
 My mission is to find the perfect harmony between usability and beauty, creating incredible experiences for users.
 </p>